 Photo Editing Trick #3 – Basic Actions Can Take You a Long Way

 Three basic actions that can prove to be quite powerful in sprucing up an image, or giving it more of an impact on a viewer, are to adjust the intensity, adjust color temperatures, and adjust the size.

-Size Matters – Bigger is generally better.
-Your goal should be to do what’s necessary to direct viewer attention to what’s important; and images typically provide the best way to do that.
+Bigger is generally better.
+Your goal should be to do what’s necessary to direct viewer attention to what’s important.
+And images typically provide the best way to do that.
 A related function is cropping.
-The crop photo feature is the simplest editing function of all, and it can produce some powerful results.
+The crop photo feature is the simplest Photo editing function of all.
+It can produce some powerful results.